owid/etl/README.md

 etl examples --force
 ```

-and use them as templates for your own steps.
+or use them as starting templates for your own steps.

 ## Harmonizing countries